sudheerj/reactjs-interview-questions/README.md

 33. ### What are portals in React?

     A Portal is a React feature that enables rendering children into a DOM node that exists outside the parent component's DOM hierarchy, while still preserving the React component hierarchy.
-When using
-    CSS transform in a component, its descendant elements should not use fixed positioning, otherwise the layout will blow up.
+Portals help avoid CSS stacking issues—for example, elements with position: fixed may not behave as expected inside a parent with transform.
+Portals solve this by rendering content (like modals or tooltips) outside such constrained DOM contexts.

     ```javascript
     ReactDOM.createPortal(child, container);
     ```

-    The first argument is any render-able React child, such as an element, string, or fragment.
-The second argument is a DOM element.
+    *   `child`: Any valid React node (e.g., JSX, string, fragment).
+    *   `container`: A real DOM node (e.g., `document.getElementById('modal-root')`).

+    Even though the content renders elsewhere in the DOM, it still behaves like a normal child in React.
+It has access to context, state, and event handling.

+    **Example:- Modal:**
+    ```jsx
+    function Modal({ children }) {
+      return ReactDOM.createPortal(
+        <div className="modal">{children}</div>,
+        document.body)
+      );
+    }
+    ```
+    The above code will render the modal content into the body element in the HTML, not inside the component's usual location.

     **[⬆ Back to Top](#table-of-contents)**